All Things Google

 - Some newer models have touch screens.

-Low-profile ChromeOS devices, mainly deployed in labs for demonstrations.
+Low-profile ChromeOS devices, mainly deployed in labs.